 The symbol of the Christian Church (Disciples of Christ) is a simple red chalice bearing the Cross of St. Andrew across the left side of the bowl.
 Long associated with the Disciples of Christ as a symbol, the chalice points to the centrality of the Lord’s Supper in the life and worship of the Disciples who celebrate Communion each Sunday.

 You likely know of the Protestant reformation in the 1500’s, with names like Martin Luther and John Calvin.
-They sought to re-focus the church on the bible alone as their authority.
-This was the beginning of the Protestant churches.
+They sought to re-form the church with the Bible alone as their authority.
 However, years after the reformation, various denominations emerged.
-Each denomination had their own interpretations of the bible and would all too often assert their interpretation was the only correct way.
+Each denomination had their own interpretations of the Bible and would all too often assert their interpretation was the only correct way.
 As the Protestants made their way to North America, this trend of division continued.
-Then, in the 1800’s, the founders of the Stone-Campbell (or restoration) movement independently broke ties with their former denomination in pursuit of a unified church.
+By the early 1800’s, it was not uncommon to believe the only people in heaven were the people in your specific denomination.
+It was around this time that the founders of the Stone-Campbell (or restoration) movement independently broke ties with their former denomination in pursuit of a unified church.

-1811– A group led by Presbyterian minister Thomas Campbell and his son, Alexander, began meeting independently of Stone, saying the church of Jesus Christ was one, open to all.
-Thomas Campbell’s passion for Christian unity is summed up in his proclamation that : “The church of Christ upon earth is essentially, intentionally, and constitutionally one.”
+In 1804, Presbyterian minister Barton W. Stone and several followers broke their denominational ties to enter into unity with “the body of Christ at large.”
+They called themselves, simply, “Christians.”
+Likewise, in 1811, a group led by Presbyterian minister Thomas Campbell and his son, Alexander, began meeting independently of Stone, saying the church of Jesus Christ was one, open to all.
+Thomas Campbell’s passion for Christian unity is summed up in his proclamation that “The church of Christ upon earth is essentially, intentionally, and constitutionally one.”
 They referred to themselves simply as “Disciples of Christ.”
+In 1832, the “Christians” and the “Disciples of Christ” joined together with a formal handshake in Lexington, Kentucky, as one movement for unity.

-1926-1967– The Stone Campbell movement formally separated into the Christian Church (Disciples of Christ) and the Church of Christ.
+Between 1926 and 1967, the Stone Campbell movement formally separated into the Christian Church (Disciples of Christ) and the Church of Christ.
 While there is not universal consensus on the reason for the separation, it is generally acknowledged that the Church of Christ held to a stricter/more literal view of scripture whereas the Disciples has a call towards a more open, theistic reading of scripture.
+Following this split, the Disciples of Christ entered into a time of restructure.
+We saw that while we continue to seek unity within churches in all times and places, some of that work is best done as by standing together as a more formal denomination.